Bryant Gumbel: Today

 Gumbel began his affiliation with Today as the program's chief sports reporter contributing twice-weekly features to the program, including a regular series entitled "Sportsman of the Week," featuring up-and-coming athletes.
 In June 1981, NBC announced that Tom Brokaw would depart Today to anchor the NBC Nightly News with Roger Mudd beginning in the spring of 1982.
 The search for Brokaw's replacement was on, and the initial candidates were all NBC News correspondents, including John Palmer, Chris Wallace, Bob Kur, Bob Jamieson, and Jessica Savitch.
 The candidates auditioned for Brokaw's job throughout the summer of 1981 when he was on vacation.
 Gumbel became a candidate for the job just by chance when he served as a last-minute substitute for Today co-anchor Jane Pauley in August 1981.
 He so impressed executive producer Steve Friedman and other NBC executives that he quickly became a top contender for the Today anchor position.

 While Friedman and other NBC executives favored Gumbel as Brokaw's replacement, another contingent within the NBC News division felt strongly that he should be replaced by a fellow news correspondent, not a sports reporter.
 Wallace was the favored candidate of then-NBC News president Bill Small.
 NBC News decided to split the difference, selecting Gumbel as the program's anchor and Wallace as the Washington-based anchor.
 Pauley would remain co-anchor in New York.
 Brokaw signed off of Today on December 18, 1981, and Gumbel replaced him on January 4, 1982.
+Gumbel and Brokaw had previously worked together on KNBC's 6:00 p.m. newscast in the mid-1970s, with Brokaw as anchor and Gumbel on sports.

 The Gumbel–Pauley–Wallace arrangement, known internally as the "Mod Squad", lasted only nine months.
 It was an arrangement that proved intriguing on paper but unwieldy on television.
-Gumbel served as the show's traffic cop, opening and closing the program and conducting New York-based interviews, but Pauley and Wallace handled newsreading duties, and Wallace conducted all Washington-based hard news interviews.
+Gumbel served as the show's traffic cop, opening and closing the program and conducting New York–based interviews, but Pauley and Wallace handled newsreading duties, and Wallace conducted all Washington-based hard news interviews.
 With ABC's Good Morning America in first place and expanding its lead, NBC News made Gumbel the principal anchor of Today beginning September 27, 1982, with Pauley as his co-anchor.
-Wallace became the chief White House correspondent covering President Ronald Reagan, and John Palmer, previously a White House correspondent, became Todays New York-based news anchor.
+Wallace became the chief White House correspondent covering President Ronald Reagan, and John Palmer, previously a White House correspondent, became Todays New York–based news anchor.